SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-01-unaffordable-rich.md

   the [Panama Papers](https://www.icij.org/investigations/panama-papers)), and corporations do "inverse mergers" to get their headquarters in tax-favorable places unrelated to their actual businesses.
-- __It might be wise to experiment with a _consumption tax:_ a levy paied on income minus savings.__  If you save &amp; invest a lot, you don't pay much; if you spend a lot, then you get taxed.
+- __It might be wise to experiment with a _consumption tax:_ a levy paid on income minus savings.__  If you save &amp; invest a lot, you don't pay much; if you spend a lot, then you get taxed.
 This would reduce some of the status-signalling expenditure, particularly on the part of the wealthy, though really for all of us.